-Current Market Trends
+Current Market Trend

 Popular eCommerce Sites

-Some leading eCommerce sites in Pakistan are;
+Some leading eCommerce websites in Pakistan include:

 With the introduction of 3G/4G services, internet penetration has risen rapidly.
-Internet subscriber growth in Pakistan is averaging over 22 percent per year and total subscribers crossed the 44.6 million mark in 2018.
-Cheap smartphones, low cost of 3G/4G services and a consumer-goods obsessed middle class has meant that Pakistan’s e-commerce sector is “mobile first”: some e-commerce start-ups claim that over 75 percent of their total business is online.
+Internet subscriber growth in Pakistan is averaging over 35 percent per year and total subscribers crossed over 100 million marks.
+Cheap smartphones, low cost of 3G/4G services, and a consumer-goods obsessed middle class have meant that Pakistan’s e-commerce sector is “mobile first”: some e-commerce start-ups claim that over 75 percent of their total business is online.

 Major Buying Holidays

-The introduction of mobile broadband coupled with affordable smartphones has driven the social media use and the popularity of Facebook, Twitter, Skype and Instagram.
-Facebook leads social media with more than three billion connections per day and more than 17.2 million user accounts.
+The introduction of mobile broadband coupled with affordable smartphones has driven social media use and the popularity of Facebook, Twitter, Skype, and Instagram.
+Facebook leads social media with more than three billion connections per day and more than 43.7 million user accounts in Pakistan.
 Twitter is also fast becoming the preferred social media portal with more than 280 million connections per day.
-Google, You Tube and Instagram are also popular.
+Google, YouTube, and Instagram are also popular.